The Millionaire Next Door: Spending habits

 When it comes to spending habits, UAWs are everything but frugal.
-A typical UAW tends to live in luxury, style, and above all, comfort.
+A typical UAW tends to live in luxury, style and comfort.
 Not all UAWs fit these characteristics.
 A $50,000-a-year janitor can be more of a PAW than a $700,000-a-year doctor.
 The spending habits that UAWs have are a direct effect of the “Better Than” theory.

 Million dollar choices

 Some of the financial choices that UAWs make are considered to be “million dollar choices” because if the choice hadn't been made, the UAW would have in excess of a million dollars.
-One example of a million dollar choice is to smoke.
-Smokers and drinkers tend to be UAWs because instead of building net worth, they spend their income to purchase alcohol or cigarettes.
-Another hypothetical example given in The Millionaire Next Door explains how a small purchase of cigarettes over a long period of time can accumulate a large sum of money.
-Mr. Friend's poor parents were smokers and drinkers.
-They smoked at least three packs of cigarettes a day during the week.
+An example given in The Millionaire Next Door explains how small purchases of cigarettes over a long period of time can represent a large sum of money.
+Mr. Friend's poor parents smoked at least three packs of cigarettes a day.
 Three packs a day over 46 years translated into a sum of money that exceeded the value of their home by $33,000.
-Even more extraordinary, if the Friends had invested and reinvested that money over a 46-year period, the portfolio would have exceeded $2 million.
-The value of a small amount of money over a long period of time is amazing.
-A UAW makes choices that, although financially insignificant at the present value, have a very significant future value.
-Choices such as drinking two cases of beer a week, smoking several packs of cigarettes a day, and buying large amounts of unnecessary food and objects are some examples of typical UAW choices.
-These choices are not necessarily large financial purchases right now, but over a long period of time, the opportunity cost of that money is very expensive.
+Had the Friends invested and reinvested that money over a 46-year period, the portfolio would have exceeded $2 million.
+The point is made that a UAW makes choices that have a substantial effect over the long term, while having a marginal effect in the immediate future.

 Car shopping habits

 According to the authors, a common UAW drives a current model car, purchased new, and may have financed it on credit.
 PAWs rarely purchase new model cars and are less likely to own foreign or luxury vehicles.
 An example from the book details a UAW that spent roughly 60 hours researching, negotiating and purchasing a new car.
-In the end, while the car was purchased "near dealer cost," in the long run the UAW's time and money could have been more efficiently spent creating wealth rather than collecting possessions notorious for depreciating in value.
+In the end, while the car was purchased "near dealer cost," the UAW's time and money could have been more efficiently spent creating wealth rather than collecting possessions notorious for depreciating in value.
 The authors contrast the story with a PAW who decided that the pride of owning a brand new car wasn't worth the $20,000 price difference.